WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Discreate Fourier Transform calculation
 --------

 To calculate the DFT we need separately merge N sinusoids with the input signal.
 Despite the fact this is not the best approach to do this, let's try to do that straight away.
 The idea is to create N different inputs, merge them separately with the signal and then reduce down to one output.
 That is not the best idea because some work happens during configuration step while the stream is built but not when it's being executed.
 It is fine for certain use cases, but may kill any intent of using WaveBeans as a framework for distributed computations.
-See the pictire below to get a better understanding of the idea.
+See the picture below to get a better understanding of the idea.

 ![DFT calculation stream schema](dft-calc.png "DFT calculation stream schema")